-Dane County Parks offers two ways to enjoy cross-country skiing: on free trails (ungroomed except for McCarthy) or groomed trails, which require a Ski Trail Permit for use.
+Dane County Parks offers two ways to enjoy cross-country skiing: on free trails (ungroomed) or groomed trails, which require a Ski Trail Permit for use.

 Groomed ski trails are provided from the first of December through March.
 Grooming begins when there is at least four inches of snow and consistent freezing temperature, which is not always the first snowfall of the year.
 This allows a good trail base to form and allows trails to remain frozen after grooming.
 When conditions are favorable (4" or more of snow), trails will be groomed once a week.
 The most popular trails will be groomed near the end of the week to provide the best skiing conditions on the weekend.

-Cross-country ski for FREE at the locations below.
-Please note some parking areas may have limited or no access during certain snow conditions - view Plowed Winter Parking for more information.
+Visitors can also cross-country ski for FREE on any trail in the county park system that is not a designated cross-country ski trail.
+Please note some parking areas may have limited or no access during certain snow conditions - view Plowed Winter Parking for more information

 Trail Conditions (other websites)